Alejogb1/job-board/blog-data/verilog-generate-for-loop-usage.md

 endmodule
 ```

-Okay jokes aside let's make one thing clear you need to use `localparam` to calculate the address width of the memory because you cant use parameters in array definitions only constants You also can't generate an always block which is why I have a `generate if` statement to create the write logic This creates an array of `SIZE` number of register elements where each register is `WORD_WIDTH` wide
+ jokes aside let's make one thing clear you need to use `localparam` to calculate the address width of the memory because you cant use parameters in array definitions only constants You also can't generate an always block which is why I have a `generate if` statement to create the write logic This creates an array of `SIZE` number of register elements where each register is `WORD_WIDTH` wide

 When using `generate` blocks, you need to be mindful of scope especially with name collisions I always try to use the `loop_name` after the `begin` statement because it helps greatly when debugging Also its not the most efficient way to build memory you can instead use a RAM module provided by the FPGA vendor in that case the `generate` statements are not needed